Bryan College - Dayton Data & Information Overview

-While almost two-thirds of students nationwide take out loans to pay for college, the percentage may be quite different for the school you plan on attending.
-At William Jennings Bryan College, approximately 56% of students took out student loans averaging $5,842 a year.
-That adds up to $23,368 over four years for those students.
+Almost 66% of college students who graduated with the class of 2018 took out student loans, but that percentage varies from school to school.
+At William Jennings Bryan College, approximately 58% of students took out student loans averaging $5,391 a year.
+That adds up to $21,564 over four years for those students.

 Location of Bryan College - Dayton